 - With no interest accruing, every dollar you pay goes directly toward the principal of your balance.

-- Some balance transfer cards come with benefits like rewards on spending or consumer protections.
+- Some balance transfer cards come with benefits such as consumer protections or rewards on spending.

 - Most credit cards with 0 percent APR balance transfer offers don’t charge an annual fee.